julenbacaicoa/julenbacaicoa.github.io/_posts/2025-08-09-optimal-sensor-placement.md

 ## 🧠 Intuition — what's happening under the hood?

 Think of each strain gauge as a linear sensor that returns a number — the local axial strain in the direction of the gauge.
-That scalar is a linear combination of the six load components (three forces and three moments) acting on the cross‑section.
+That scalar is a linear combination of the six load components (three forces and three moments) acting on the cross-section.
 So with $$n$$ gauges we write a linear system

 $$
 \boldsymbol{\varepsilon} = \mathbf{W}(\vartheta)\,\mathbf{t},